frontenddogma/web-development-glossary/manuscript/l.md

 : → Markup language
 : → Programming language

+Laravel
+: A PHP web framework based on Symfony, intended for the development of web applications following the model-view-controller (MVC) architectural pattern.
+Laravel features include a modular packaging system with a dedicated dependency manager, different ways for accessing relational databases, utilities that aid in application deployment and maintenance, and an orientation toward syntactic sugar.
+Laravel was released in 2011 by Taylor Otwell.&nbsp;[†](#w-laravel) ℹ︎&nbsp;[laravel.com](https://laravel.com/)

 Largest Contentful Paint
 : The time it takes for the largest content element visible in the viewport to render.
 Large elements considered for measurement include images, videos, and large text blocks. ℹ︎&nbsp;[wicg.github.io/largest-contentful-paint](https://wicg.github.io/largest-contentful-paint/)